lucasmyers97/phase-field-crystals/theory/local-integration/local_integration.md

 It makes more sense for the lower-level functions to take in a `Triangulation<dim>::active_cell_iterator` to be more general.
 Those can be converted into the corresponding `DoFHandler<dim>::active_cell_iterator` by the user if need be.

+- [ ] Should make this a general convolution for two functions, $f$ and $g$.
+    - [ ] To calculate the convolution at a point, we need:
+        - Both functions' values at the quadrature points
+        - Jacobian transformation at quadrature points.

 ## Extras to add in later

 - [ ] Accommodate more matrix and vector types in convolution integrals